Class-Imbalanced Graph Learning without Class Rebalancing: Conclusion

 \section{Conclusion}

-In this paper, we study the class-imbalanced node classification problem from an under-explored topology-centric perspective.
-We identify two fundamental topological challenges, namely ambivalent and distant message-passing, can exacerbate the predictive bias by aggravating majority-class over-generalization and minority-class misclassification.
-In light of this, we propose \name to identify the nodes that are influenced by such challenges and rectify their learning by dynamic topological augmentation. \name is a fast and model-agnostic framework that can be combined with other IGL techniques to further boost their performance and reduce the predictive bias.
-Extensive experiments validate \nameni's superior effectiveness, versatility, robustness, and efficiency in various IGL tasks.
-We hope this work can provide a new perspective for IGL and shed light on future research.
+In this paper, we study class-imbalanced graph learning from a novel topological perspective.
+We theoretically reveal that two fundamental topological phenomena, i.e., ambivalent and distant message-passing, can greatly exacerbate the predictive bias stemming from class imbalance.
+Our findings reveal an unexplored avenue that limits the performance of existing class-rebalancing-based CIGL techniques.
+In light of this, we propose \alg{} to handle the topological challenges in CIGL by dynamic topological augmentation. \alg{} is a swift and model-agnostic framework that can seamlessly complement other CIGL techniques, augmenting their performance and mitigating predictive bias.
+Systematic experiments validate \alg{}'s superior effectiveness, versatility, robustness, and efficiency across various CIGL tasks.